trustoverip/tswg-cesr-specification/spec/spec.md

 ### KERI/ACDC protocol stack tables
 These tables are specific to the KERI/ACDC protocol genus.
+A compliant implementation of KERI/ACDC MUST support the following codes

 #### KERI/ACDC protocol genus version table